 Try this instead:

 Need some ideas for a healthy low-sugar breakfast?
-Try some plain, probiotic yogurt with a sprinkling of walnuts.
+Try some of our healthy cereal, granola or waffle recipes.
 Or make a vegetable omelet with organic eggs and some fresh vegetables.
-And the recipes section of this website is a great resource for more healthy breakfast recipes.
+The recipes section of this website is a great resource for more ideas. healthy breakfast recipes.

 #3 Vitamin Water